The West Coast went dark first—here's the stack that still works

 Washington

-• Defend partial access: Seattle's model preserves meaningful access; advocate for maintaining it
+• Seattle's partial-encryption model preserves meaningful dispatch access — advocate for maintaining it as PSERN expands

-• Allied Daily Newspapers of Washington: Press freedom advocacy
+• Allied Daily Newspapers of Washington provides press freedom advocacy infrastructure

-• Washington Coalition for Open Government: Public records expertise
+• Washington Coalition for Open Government has public records expertise useful in encryption fights

 Washington resources

 The West Coast's encryption story is still being written.
-Yes, LAPD set a troubling precedent in 2019.
-Yes, Portland's protest-era encryption blocked accountability during historic demonstrations.
-Yes, most of California's major cities have gone dark.
+LAPD set a troubling precedent in 2019.
+Portland's protest-era encryption blocked accountability during historic demonstrations.
+Most of California's major cities have gone dark.

 But Palo Alto proved reversal is possible.
 Seattle showed that partial encryption can preserve meaningful access.
 Senator Becker's legislation represents a serious effort to restore transparency at the state level.
 And across the region, advocates continue fighting.